shiang-luong/interactive-decision-tree/README.md

 ## Introduction

-This is a fork of [https://github.com/hungrymedia/interactive-decision-tree](VisionMedia's Interactive-Decision-Treee), which is a great tool for quickly building decision trees.
+This is a fork of (HungryMedia's Interactive-Decision-Tree) (https://github.com/hungrymedia/interactive-decision-tree) which is a great tool for quickly implimenting web-based decision trees.
 The trees are a great tool for law-related sites to help users evaluate potential claims.

 This project will make the following additions (in progress):